Top 10 Things You Didn’t Know About Marilyn Monroe

 Flavorwire

 When she was 26, Monroe told Pageant magazine what she typically ate in a day.
 She used a hot plate in her room to warm a glass of milk she whipped two raw eggs into.
-Apparently, no one seemed to get salmonella back then.
+No one seemed to get salmonella back then.

 She skipped lunch.
-For dinner, she would broil some type of meat, such as liver, lamb or steak and have a few raw carrots on the side.
+She would broil meat, such as liver, lamb, or steak, for dinner and have a few raw carrots on the side.
 She let herself enjoy one meal, however: dessert.
 She was fond of hot fudge sundaes.

-It seems that Monroe had an interesting relationship with food.
+Monroe had an exciting relationship with food.
 Shelley Winters, who once was Monroe’s roommate, says she once asked the actress to wash lettuce so they could have a salad for dinner.
-When she walked into the kitchen, Winters found Monroe washing each lettuce leaf with a Brillo pad.
+When she entered the kitchen, Winters found Monroe scrubbing each lettuce leaf with a Brillo pad.

 Flavorwire